-New York Cheesecake: This classic cheesecake rivals any of the cheesecakes from the most well-known NYC restaurants and now you can EASILY make it at home!
+New York Cheesecake: This classic cheesecake rivals any of the cheesecakes from the Cheesecake Factory and the most well-known NYC restaurants (like Junior’s) and now you can EASILY make it at home!

 Note: With new photos and lots of tips, this is an updated post of my original Tall and Creamy Cheesecake post.